 Contribution Guidelines

 Welcome!
-If you're viewing this, it means that you are likely interested in contributing to the project.
-That's marvelous!
+If you're viewing this, it means that youβre likely interested in contributing to the project.
+That's fantastic!

 The following is a set of guidelines for contributing to Igir.
-These guidelines are published in order to clarify expectations and reduce potential conflict of opinions.
+These guidelines are published to clarify expectations and reduce potential conflict of opinions.

 Feedback is a gift!
 Your feature requests and bug reports help improve the project for everyone.